-This topic contains 6 replies, has 5 voices, and was last updated by Jackie Dugan 2 years ago.
+- This topic has 6 replies, 5 voices, and was last updated 4 years, 10 months ago by Jackie Dugan.

 I’ve read that it is important to only register and breed the best hogs, and butcher the rest.
 Otherwise, the breed gets dumbed down or experiences a reduction in quality.

 I’m looking for video, photos, and literature that will help me understand which ones to keep, which ones to sell, and which ones to eat.

 Anybody have a point in the right direction?

 ThanksApril 13, 2013 at 2:28 pm #18378Member: WI Harvey WorkParticipant

 That is a tough one!
 I agree whole heatedly we need an intense selection program, rather than just multiplying Large Blacks for the money.
 Unfortunately some of the things we need to be selecting for are not all visual such as conformation, structure, proper feet and legs.
 Such things as growth rate, mothering ability, number of pigs weaned are all economic traits that also enter in to the puzzle.
 I am finding some interesting differences within the given breeding lines.
 Then, there are a myriad of different ways individuals are feeding and raising the pigs.
 As a LBHA board member I am going to initiate a conversation addressing your needs and concerns.
 As an avid breeder of Large Blacks my desire is to see the LBHA hold a pig workshop in a given location to talk, look, and share addressing these issues.
 If there are those out there that would be interested in such please let me know, Harvey at email@example.com Good thoughts, Aaron!

 Harvey WorkApril 13, 2013 at 3:02 pm #18379aaronhoukParticipant